bengfarrell/rgf-blog/content/posts/2020-04-07-wishing-for-more-helios-quarterly.md

 >
 > She shuffled on her stomach over the rim, reaching with her free hand, but the alep’s hound darted left and right, avoiding her straining fingers.
 A wave crashed against the jagged boulders, sending up a high plume of seawater that drenched her.
 Brrr.
 She tried not to ponder those depths, focused on the plant, leaning farther—

-_Helios Quarterly_ 4.4 is available directly from the [publisher's webstore](https://aurelialeo.com/product/2572150x12152019/) in .mobi or .epub formats.
-You can also purchase from Amazon for $2.99 [for the Kindle here](https://www.amazon.com/Helios-Quarterly-Magazine-Zelda-Knight-ebook/dp/B082Z9DXMW/).
-It contains four other short stories in addition to "Wishing for More."
+_Helios Quarterly_ 4.4 contains four other short stories in addition to "Wishing for More."
 Get your copy now!

 And here's a photo inspiration to set the story's mood: